-Drop-in services are offered regularly throughout the week; 3 hours each Monday through Thursday, 11am-2pm or 12pm-3pm.
-No appointment is needed for students to use the drop-in services.
+Students interested in starting services with PAWS must attend a same-day appointment.
+These are offered regularly throughout the week; 3 hours each Monday through Thursday, 11am-2pm or 12pm-3pm.
+Students may physically come to the PAWS office or call/email prior to 1pm to schedule a same-day appointment.
 The interview typically lasts 30 minutes and is done in a triage format.
-The purpose of the drop-in interview is to provide students with a prompt mental health consultation resulting in appropriate recommendations.
+The purpose of the same-day appointment interview is to provide students with a prompt mental health consultation resulting in appropriate recommendations.
 For students whose needs may be best met by a community provider or other campus or community service, appropriate referrals are made.
 If referred for in-house services, students typically leave with a next appointment scheduled, preferably within about one week.
-During orientation, interns first observe and then assist senior staff during their drop-in times.
-After an initial period of training, interns are assigned a three hour drop-in block each week to gain experience with initial assessment and intervention, crisis assessment and intervention, and referral.
-Interns are encouraged to consult as needed with the senior staff supervisor who is assigned to provide backup during their drop-in coverage.
+During orientation, interns first observe and then assist senior staff during their same-day times.
+After an initial period of training, interns are assigned a three hour same-day block each week to gain experience with initial assessment and intervention, crisis assessment and intervention, and referral.
+Interns are encouraged to consult as needed with the senior staff supervisor who is assigned to provide backup during their same-day coverage.
 The supervisor is also available to take overflow clients during periods of high volume.

 Interns gain experience with crisis assessment and intervention during their drop-in coverage (there is no after-hours emergency coverage).
 Trainings regarding suicide and homicide risk and prevention, as well as safety planning, are provided during orientation.
 Students may also present in crisis outside of drop-in hours, at which time they may be seen as soon as a senior staff member or intern becomes available.
 Interns also gain experience with crisis assessment and intervention through their own caseloads, as they monitor suicidal ideation or other risk among their individual clients.
 In keeping with our practitioner-developmental model of training, supervisors are involved in crises as a first line of consultation for interns, providing support as needed, from step-by-step assistance early-on in training (and potentially joining trainees in session) to eventually providing support and any needed direction as a consultant.

 Interns co-facilitate a therapy group during the autumn, winter, spring, and/or summer quarters, as demand allows.
 During orientation, interns have an opportunity to choose from several group facilitation opportunities.
 Interns are paired with a member of the senior staff to co-lead group in the autumn and winter quarters.
-Depending on their competency in group facilitation, interns may co-lead a group with another intern during spring and/or summer quarters.
+Depending on their competency in group facilitation, interns may co-lead a group with another intern or facilitate a group on their own during spring and/or summer quarters.
 Interns may develop a group based upon their individual interests for the spring and/or summer quarter, if such a group meets the center’s needs.
 Groups are recorded for the purpose of discussion during Supervision of Groups.

 Students are allowed to participate in either individual or group therapy, but not both concurrently.
 For the most part, group members are referred to group after completing at least one quarter of individual therapy.
 This helps prepare them for the group experience and can help to deepen group conversation more quickly, which can be important when operating on the academic quarter system whereby groups tend to meet for 7-10 weeks.
 Common group offerings include Understanding Self and Others (interpersonal process for any/all students), Men’s Group (interpersonal process for students who identify as men), and the psychoeducational group Build Your Social Confidence, for those with social anxiety to learn and practice skills through various structured activities.